jcdumlao14/ML-zoomcamp-course-homework/Capstone Project-1/README.md

 ## 1. Task Description
 The Grapevine Leaves are provided a Leaf photos of 11 Vitis Vinifera varieties.
-I chose this dataset to apply Neural Networks and Deep Learning, check the different models and activation functions and,tune the model parameters and augmentation.
+I chose this dataset to apply Neural Networks and Deep Learning, check the different models and activation functions and tune the model parameters and augmentation.

 ## 2. Data